Fleeting States + Measured Values

 PROJECT ROLE: UI Developer, Researcher, Creative Technologist

-TOOLKIT: Touchdesigner, Physical Computing, Figma, HTML/CSS, JavaScript, Python, Render
+TOOLKIT: TouchDesigner, Physical Computing, Figma, HTML/CSS, JavaScript, Python, Render

 Quantum Physics